 I’d love to say I’m as fit as a fiddle after another long hike on Spout Path, but that’s just not true.
-Everything aches, my feet, ankles, knees and back are all up in arms.
+Everything aches, my feet, ankles, knees, and back are all up in arms.

 Until recently the south end of Spout Path was all I was familiar with, I had hiked it a few times in my first year here, but only up to the lighthouse.
-That point always seemed to be the end of my rope back then, this time when I got there I sat down and had a short lunch before continuing the trail due north.
+That point always seemed to be the end of my rope back then, but this time when I got there I sat down and had a short lunch before continuing the trail due north.

 After this I reached Freshwater, where a wild stream cascaded down the cliffs before reaching the ocean.
 This location had been my initial goal but I decided to press on while I still had the time and energy.
-I knew the sunset was well after 8PM so I figured I’d hike to wherever I was at 4PM and then return the way I came in.
+I knew the sunset was well after 8 PM so I figured I’d hike to wherever I was at 4 PM and then return the way I came in.

 You can see in the above picture why I should have started the hike much earlier, after midday every east-facing attraction along the way is hidden in deep shadows.

 Beyond the Turn of Bald Head the going got tough.
-Before this point, Spout Path could have been classified as easy (up to the lighthouse) and moderate after that, but after this ‘Turn’ the trail climbed up onto the forested cliffs and got even worse with a steep ascend around a deep crevasse called the ‘Chaver’.
+Up to the lighthouse, Spout Path could have been classified as easy, and moderate after that, but after this ‘Turn’ the trail climbed up onto the forested cliffs and got even worse with a steep ascend around a deep crevasse called the ‘Chaver’.

-At 4PM I reached the turnaround point for my hike at Drop Cove.
-It wasn’t far from the Spout but my ankles decided it was time to go back when I sprained my left one by stepping on a tipping rock.
-Resting my injured ankle I hopped around Drop Cove, a beautiful deep cove with an enormous rock pinnacle as the centre piece.
+At 4 PM I reached the turnaround point for my hike, and that was at Drop Cove.
+I wasn’t far from the Spout but my ankles decided it was time to go back when I sprained my left one by stepping on a rock that tipped over in an unexpected way.
+Resting my injured ankle I hopped around Drop Cove, a beautiful deep cove with an enormous rock pinnacle as the centre piece:

-Now, it’s time to do a whole lot of nothing.
+At sunset, I reached the car.
+Now that I’m back home, it’s time to do a whole lot of nothing.